 CME-24 as its name and discusses the amount of damage it caused.
 The article

 was written by Joris Evers.
 Details about CME-24 and all CME identifiers are available on the CME List.
+'24-Hour Technology News' Section of Sacramento Bee Web Site, February 4, 2006 CME-24 was the main topic of

 a February 4, 2006 article on the '24-Hour